 While it is primarily a versatile, multi-purpose knife, it is best used outdoors.
 The blade is sharp and durable enough for prepping a campfire feast.

-Bark River is a Michigan-based business which has been operating since 2001.
+Bark River is a Michigan-based business that has been operating since 2001.
 Its knives are known for their classic designs yet contemporary feel.
 The Ultra-lite Bushcrafter Knife is a good example.

 The Ultra-lite Bushcrafter also has a bigger brother, the Bark River Bushcrafter.
 But as expected, it is a thinner and smaller version of the original.
 It weighs a mere 2.7 ounces and measures 7.5 inches long.